Office of Accessibility & ADA

 Additional Improvements

-Items may take a little longer and require scheduled funding and other resources, once completed, will allow our City to be 100% compliant.
+Items may take a little longer and require scheduled funding and other resources, once completed, this will allow our City to be 100% compliant.

 3. Continue to address all architectural barriers identified in our public facilities and parks.